MBrosik/Midsummer-2023-CTF-Writeup/tasks/4/README.md

 # Task 4 Leshy
-Password to Leshy account is in "inbox.mbox" file

 ## 1. What is the length of the MFA code used in the application?
 Enter a numeric value in your answer.